parrish727/MelaninOS/THANKYOU.md

-# THANK YOU
+# Gratitude

-Countless hours have been spent working on this project, and so many people have contributed to its development.
-Here are some of the people that team LibertyOS would like to thank for their work:
+Countless hours have been spent working on this project, and so many people have contributed to its development before us.
+We give gratitude to the team that developed this and allowed it to be available.
+Here are some of the people that team at LibertyOS we would like to give gratitude for their work:

+## LibertyOS
+Gratitude!
 ## Carol Nichols
 She contributed to the official book for the Rust programming language.